 If you compute an overpayment on your income tax return, you may choose to have the overpayment refunded by check via US mail.
-The Tax Department will mail your refund check to the mailing address listed on the front of your income tax return.
+The Tax Department will mail your check to the mailing address listed on your income tax return.